Eurasian blue tit: Food and feeding

-The Eurasian blue tit mainly feeds on insects, spiders and other small invertebrates but will eat fruits and seeds outside the breeding season.
-Animal items include springtails (Collembola), grasshoppers (Orthoptera), damselflies (Odonata), earwigs (Dermaptera), moths (Lepidoptera) and lacewings (Neuroptera).
-Items are often taken while hanging upside-down.
-When foraging it will probe into opening buds and peel bark from hazels (Corylus).
+The Eurasian blue tit's diet consists mainly of insects, spiders and other small invertebrates, but it will also eat fruits and seeds outside of the breeding season.
+Animal items taken include springtails (Collembola), grasshoppers (Orthoptera), damselflies (Odonata), earwigs (Dermaptera), moths (Lepidoptera) and lacewings (Neuroptera).
+It often takes items while hanging upside-down.
+While foraging, it probes into opening buds and peels bark from hazel trees (Corylus).
 It rarely hovers and only very occasionally forages on the ground.
-It visits bird tables and will take bread, cheese, fat and a variety of seeds, especially of sunflowers (Helianthus.
-Large seeds are taken to a nearby branch and opened by holding the seed with one foot while hammering it with the bill.
+It visits bird tables and takes bread, cheese, fat and a variety of seeds, especially sunflower seeds (Helianthus.
+Large seeds are carried to a nearby branch, where they are opened by holding the seed with one foot while hammering it with the bill.